2140data/react-btcpay-paybutton/README.md

 - **Highly Customizable**: Modify button text, currency options, colors and more.
 - **Private**: All transactions are processed through your BTCPay Server.

-**Before You Begin**
+### Before You Begin
-This project assumes your BTCPay Server is already set up and your Pay Button is turned on.
-You should also already have your wallet set up and have some inbound Lightning liquidity (if accepting Lightning payments).
+This project assumes your BTCPay Server is already set up and your Pay Button is turned ON.
+You should also already have your wallet set up and have some channels with inbound liquidity (if accepting Lightning payments).
 Refer to the [BTCPay Server documentation](https://docs.btcpayserver.org/) for more information.

 ## Table of Contents